Discover The Great Migration in Africa & Other Epic Animal Migrations

 • There are two species of gnus, the black and the blue wildebeest.
 These two species are broken into 5 subspecies which vary in color size and range.

-• Male wildebeest are known as the “clowns of the savannah” due to their weird looks and antics in the mating season.
+• Male wildebeests are known as the “clowns of the savannah” due to their weird looks and antics in the mating season.

 • Claim to fame: Baby wildebeest can walk within minutes of being born.

 The lakes of the Great Rift Valley in East Africa are a birdwatcher's paradise.
-Here, safaris will encounter an African animal migration of the avian kind.
-The lakes of the Great Rift Valley boast not only abundant wildlife but abundant bird life too.
-From raptors like eagles and vultures to sparrows, finches, kingfishers, storks, herons, ducks, and ostriches… birdlife in East Africa comes in an incredible variety of shapes and sizes.
+Here, you can encounter an African animal migration of the avian variety.
+The lakes of the Great Rift Valley boast not only abundant wildlife but abundant bird life, too.
+From raptors like eagles and vultures to sparrows, finches, kingfishers, storks, herons, ducks, and ostriches, birdlife in East Africa comes in an incredible array of shapes and sizes.
 The toast of the avian world is the aggregation of flamingos on these lakes in Kenya, for possibly the most colourful African animal migration.

 The secret ingredient to this bright and colourful flamboyance is the food.
 Greater and lesser flamingos seasonally migrate between lakes in search of the best and most abundant food sources.
 Carotenoids - the same pigment that gives tomatoes and carrots their respective red and orange hues - turn flamingos coral orange and bright pink.
 The source of these carotenoids is the algae that thrive in the shallow waters of these alkaline soda lakes.

-In years past, flamingos massed in Kenya’s Lake Nakuru but due to increased rains in the area, these patterns have shifted.
-The rains raised the levels of Lake Nakuru and the alkalinity decreased leading to a reduction of algae and so lessening of the flocks from over a million birds to mere thousands.
-The flamingos had to go somewhere else.
-So, they flocked to Lake Bogoria, roughly a 2.5-hour drive north of Lake Nakuru.
+In years past, flamingos flocked to Kenya’s Lake Nakuru, but due to increased rains in the area, these patterns have shifted.
+The rains raised the levels of Lake Nakuru, and the alkalinity decreased, leading to a reduction of algae and, therefore, the flocks lessened from over a million birds to mere thousands.
+The flamingo migration thus shifted elsewhere.
+These days, the flamingoes flock to Lake Bogoria in Kenya, roughly a 2.5-hour drive north of Lake Nakuru.

 Lake Bogoria is a place of wild beauty.
-Surrounded by mountains and flanked by bubbling geysers and hot springs, it has a mythical feel that is punctuated by the distinct lack of visitors.
-The regiments of flamingos feeding in the lake are the stars of the show.
+Surrounded by mountains and flanked by bubbling geysers and hot springs, the lake has a mythical atmosphere accentuated by a distinct lack of visitors.
+The flocks of flamingos feeding in the lake are the stars of the show.
 If witnessing this astounding African animal migration is on your bucket list, then Kenya’s Lake Bogoria is a must.
-Due to the lack of accommodation, Lake Bogoria is often added as a day trip from Lake Baringo, Lake Naivasha, or Lake Nakuru.
+Due to the lack of accommodation, Lake Bogoria is often added as a day trip from Lake Naivasha or Lake Nakuru.

 Flamingo Fact File